mjtorn/snowflake.nvim/README.md

 ## TODO

-  * Enforce some kind of structure wrt title and description in scenes
   * Implement some kind of character editing
   * Figure out how to deal with chapters
   * Different builds (with comments, without comments, and so on)
   * Session log with time spent in insert mode, word count deltas etc
+  * Fix what happens when you remove the title/description in a scene

 ## Contribution?